| |

 |

-the varying input conditions: Incoming light, object material and geometry.
-We handle deformable objects,
+input conditions: Incoming light, object material and geometry.
+We handle deformable

 Computer Graphics Forum, Volume 29, Number 2, May 2010